 We heard you!

-WarpScript has a too steep learning curve for some of the new users.
-We will introduce the FLoWS language which will simplify the onboarding of new users by making functions input and output clearer.
+WarpScript has a too steep learning curve for some new users.
+We will introduce the FLoWS language, which will simplify the onboarding of new users by making functions input and output clearer.

 What differentiates FLoWS from WarpScript is its functional approach, hence the name FLoWS for Functional Lineage of WarpScript.
 FLoWS is fully compatible with WarpScript, enabling the use of all core functions plus all those from extensions.

 The 2.7.0 release is the first to be able to support FLoWS by providing the necessary functionalities for FLoWS to operate.
 Be sure to update to this release if you plan to use FLoWS!